GiboPH/MyBooks/README.md

 ## About

 This web app focus on online selling IT related books for students.
-It mainly targets IT students and allows them to buy specific books for their courses.
+It mainly targets IT students and allows them to buy online specific books for their courses.